arethore/ha-auto-rtl433/README.md

 | [Logback Classic 1.5.6](https://logback.qos.ch/)                     | EPL 1.0    |

 All listed licenses are compatible with the [MIT License](./LICENSE) of this project.

+## Limitations / Known issues

+- Currently, lost messages are not replayed after an MQTT reconnect.
+- Future releases may include a persistent queue or replay buffer to mitigate this.

+## Community

+Feedback and pull requests are welcome, but please start with an issue describing your use case so we can align on the approach.